ankitrssc786/OrderApiCodeChallenge/README.md

 # OrderApiCodeChallenge
 Prerequisites :
-Java 8+
+Java 8+,
-Cassandra
+Cassandra,
-Spring Suite
+Spring Suite,
-Docker
+Docker,
-Docker-Compose
+Docker-Compose,

 Start Environment (Steps to run locally) :
 Create a pull Request or download project from GitHub Repository (Shared Url in the email).